 If you must get some phone time in before bed, keep it short.
 It would help if you also lowered the screen brightness, as the blue light stimulates your brain into thinking it’s daytime.
 Here’s how to keep things dark and easier on your eyes.

 - On your iPhone, go to Settings > Display & Brightness and select Night Shift.
 On the next screen, slide the toggle next to Scheduled on.
 Then tap the From, To section and choose the time you want Night Shift to be active.
 This adjustable setting warms the light temperature and filters out blue light.
 You can also darken the screen from the Display and Brightness screen.

 - On Android phones, go to Settings > Display and look for the Night Light or Blue light filter option.
 Use Brightness level under the Display screen to adjust brightness.

 3. Just put down your phone

-Sleep tracking devices and apps can be very helpful, but if you want to take your phone out of the sleep equation, try a printable sleep tracker.
+Sleep tracking devices and apps can be beneficial, but try a printable sleep tracker if you want to take your phone out of the sleep equation.
 Visit yoursleep.aasmnet.org/pdf/sleepdiary.pdf and print out the sheet.

 You can fill in the type of day (work or day off) and any consumed caffeinated beverages, medication and alcohol.
 What you’ll get is a detailed chart of your sleep habits.
 You can see what was different each day and make adjustments accordingly.

 4. Relax with some sleepy podcasts